Affordable Housing for Seniors in Jeopardy Again - Can Fullerton Learn from Other Cities?

 “If your park is designated as “senior,” consider changing the status to all-age.
 I know this is sacrilege and counter-intuitive, but consider which tenant profile is more likely to generate income that grows rather than is fixed.
 Senior or working family?
 Who is more likely to have time to lobby for rent control?
 Senior or working family?” – Robert S. Coldren on LinkedIn (Article Removed Mar 2019)

 John Saunders bought the Rancho La Paz Mobilehome Park, which straddles Fullerton and Anaheim, in 2019 and immediately attempted to raise space rents by 40%-60%.
-The enormity of that increase was brought down by a new state law (AB976 California State Assemblymember Sharon Quirk-Silva), which caps the yearly allowed space rent increase.
-However, Saunders was still able to raise rates high enough that many were forced to sell their homes and leave.
-(Space rents for “low income” are now up to $1600 monthly.)
+The enormity of that increase was brought down by a new state law (AB976 California State Assemblymember Sharon Quirk-Silva), which caps the yearly allowed space rent increase, but Saunders was still able to raise rates high enough that many were forced to sell their homes and leave.

 Saunders then turned those properties into rentals – doubling the rent and taking another step toward turning the park into an All-Age by renting to younger people even though the park has been a 55+ Only Senior park since its inception.